froznade-iwnl/froznade-iwnl/README.md

 # 💫 About Me:
-🔭 I’m currently working on an app to help students with DSA!<br>🌱 I’m currently preparing for Swift Associate Certification.<br>⚡ An energetic student, ready to learn!<br>----------------------------------------------------------<br>Past Projects:<br>1.
+🔭 I’m currently working on an app to help students with DSA!<br>🥉 Bronze Awards in the 26th National Olympiad Informatics 2023 <br>🎓 Class of 2022 of the Swift Accelerator Programme<br>🌱 I’m currently preparing for Swift Associate Certification.<br>⚡ An energetic student, ready to learn! <br>----------------------------------------------------------<br>Past Projects:<br>1.
 [HalalSG](https://github.com/froznade-iwnl/halal-food-finder) -- Help people in Singapore to find Halal Food near them<br>2.
 [Flow](https://github.com/froznade-iwnl/flow-version-two) -- Keep track of your mental health and find articles about it<br>

 ## 🌐 Socials: